Sport. Health. Nutrition. Gym. For style

 Preventive measures include:

-• rejection bad habits;
+• refusal bad habits;

-• weight loss in obesity;
+• weight loss for obesity;

 Read also

-Experts draw a pattern between age group patients and some diseases.
+Experts draw a pattern between age group patients and certain diseases.
 It is generally accepted that strokes, heart attacks and other pathologies of the heart and blood vessels occur mainly in people older than middle age.
-This is explained by the fact that cells go through the aging process, like the vessels of the circulatory system.
+This is explained by the fact that cells go through the aging process, just like the vessels of the circulatory system.

 Diseases are getting younger

-Varieties of strokes
+Types of strokes

 Ischemic stroke